percona/k8sps-docs/docs/architecture.md

 Percona Server for MySQL provides high availability, continuing to function if you take any of the nodes down.

-To provide high availability operator uses [node affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to run Percona Server for MySQL instances on separate worker nodes if possible.
+<a name="high-availability"></a>To provide high availability operator uses [node affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity)
+to run Percona Server for MySQL instances on separate worker nodes if possible.
 If some node fails, the pod in it is automatically re-created on another node.